Jose Altuve Preview, Player Props: Astros vs. Mariners

 Jose Altuve At The Plate

-- Altuve has had at least one RBI in 34.1% of his games this season (29 of 85), with more than one RBI 12 times (14.1%).
+- Altuve has had at least one RBI in 34.9% of his games this season (30 of 86), with two or more RBI 12 times (14.0%).
 He has also accounted for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.